temee0/Coffee-Beans-Sales-Analysis-Project/README.md

 - The total number of customers that should be issued a loyalty card is 487.
 - Average quantity of coffee beans bought by customers is 3.56.
 - The top two most ordered coffee beans by customer are Arabica and Excelsa and they both account for 51% of the total orders.
-- the countries with the highest and lowest numbers of customers are the United states and United kingdm respectively.
+- The countries with the highest and lowest numbers of customers are the United states and United kingdm respectively.
 - The total number of customers that should be eligible for a 10% discount are 293.
 - The total number of customers that are yet to place an order are 87.